Top

 MAPC is developing and implementing an advocacy strategy based on the recommendations identified to improve current grants.

-Recovery Coach Regulation and Reimbursement Reform
+Recovery Coach Regulation and Reimbursement Form

 Recovery Coaches are individuals currently in recovery who have lived experience with addiction and/or co-occurring mental health disorders and have been trained to help their peers with a similar experience to gain hope, explore recovery, and achieve life goals.
 Recovery Coaches are actively engaged in their own personal recovery and share real-world knowledge and experience with others who are on their own recovery path.
 Evidence suggests that this type of peer-delivered support helps individuals achieve long-term recovery.